mpeterson2/dart_mpd/example/readme.md

 	- `pid_file`
 	- `state_file`
 	- `sticker_file`
-3. Create all these files (they can be blank).
+3. Create all these files/folders (they can be blank).
+4. Put some music in the `music_directory`.
-4. Run the examples (MPD may need to update it's database).
+5. Run the examples (MPD may need to update it's database).

-## The Examples
+## The Edxamples

 ### arbitrary-commands.dart